AviatrixSystems/Docs/Support/support_center.rst

 * **Saving an EIP on a Gateway:**

   * When creating a new Gateway the default option for “Allocate New EIP” is on – this would mean that the Aviatrix Controller would check out a new EIP from AWS Infrastructure.
 If this gateway is deleted, the Controller will release this EIP to the AWS Infrastructure.
-If you expect to keep the EIP in future, it is recommended that "Allocate New EIP" option is unchecked and an an available EIP is picked during the Gateway creating process.
+If you expect to keep the EIP in future, it is recommended that "Allocate New EIP" option is unchecked and an available EIP is picked during the Gateway creating process.
   * If you are having issues with the Gateway and would like a new Gateway to replace the existing one and with the same EIP, the best way to do this is to via “Controller GUI / Troubleshoot / Diagnostics / Gateway Tab / Gateway Replace”
   * If you want to transfer the EIP from one Aviatrix Gateway to another one, please follow the following steps (Example: GatewayA-EIPA, GatewayB-EIPB.
 Move EIPA to GatewayB) **Note: Only supported in releases 4.0 and up.
 Using this for release 3.5 and lower will result in loss of EIP:**